-Argos is selling the Morphy Richards Fastbake for £59.99.
+Amazon is selling the Morphy Richards Fastbake for £59, while Argos has the same model for £59.99.
 It has 12 programmes including white bread, French bread, whole-wheat, gluten-free, rye bread, speciality, pizza base, dessert, rolls and brioche.
 It has a 12-hour delay timer for overnight baking and can also make jams and cakes.

-The Russell Hobbs 23620 Compact Breadmaker is also available from Argos for £59.99, down from £64.99 in March.
+The Russell Hobbs 23620 Compact Breadmaker is available from Very for £64.99 - that's the same price as it was last March.
 Its specs are very similar to the Morphy Richards, above.
 It also has 12 programmes, a delay timer and can also make cakes and jam.